MONICA TRINIDAD

 Photo by: Hoda Katebi, Styled by: Production Mode

-Monica Trinidad is a queer Latinx cultural strategist and visual artist, born, raised, and residing in Chicago, Illinois.
-Over the past several years, Monica has created zines, digital graphics, mixed media posters, and other visual art amplifying youth-led, intersectional, and grassroots abolitionist organizing work in Chicago and nationally.
-Her creative practice invites individuals to reimagine a better and more just world, centered around experimentation, interdependence, abundance over scarcity, process over product, and following the leadership from directly-impacted communities.
+Her creative practice invites individuals to reimagine a better and more just world centered around experimentation, interdependence, abundance over scarcity, process over product, and following the guidance and leadership of directly-impacted communities.

 • Home